-Management of the intensity of electric light to reduce eyestrain and discomfort.
+Electric light glare control to reduce eyestrain and discomfort.

-Sedentary time at work has created an environment in which millions of people do not reach the minimum level of activity required to prevent heart disease, type 2 diabetes, metabolic syndromes, obesity and other chronic conditions.
+Sedentary jobs have created an environment in which millions of people fail to achieve the minimum level of activity necessary to prevent heart disease, type 2 diabetes, metabolic syndrome, obesity and other chronic conditions.

-Access to stairs and implementation of incentives to use the stairs in the design.
+Stair accessibility and implementation of incentives to use stairs in the design.

-Shower services and access to cardio-respiratory and body-building exercise equipment.
+- Shower services and access to fitness equipment for aerobic and muscle-strengthening activities.

-Buildings can be a source of noise and temperature conditions that distract workers.
-Different employee surveys show that acoustic and temperature problems are a main source of dissatisfaction in offices.
+Buildings can harbour sounds and temperature conditions that are distracting to work.
+Various employee surveys show that acoustic and temperature problems are a leading source of dissatisfaction in offices.

 Compliance with ADA (Accessible Design Standards) to ensure access and comfort for people with different capacities, regulation of the amount of outdoor noise heard inside and establishment of optimal indoor temperature parameters to guarantee thermal comfort for most occupants.

-Regulation of the amount of mechanically generated indoor noise, and ensure privacy of speech.
-Integration of heating and cooling elements designed to increase thermal comfort.
+Regulation of the amount of mechanically generated internal noise, and ensure privacy of speech.
+Enhance thermal comfort through the use of heating and cooling elements.

-Chronic low-level disturbances or mental distress are contributing more and more to common chronic illnesses, such as depression.
+Chronic low-level disturbances or mental distress play increasingly important roles in some of the most common chronic diseases, such as depression.

 Raise awareness about health and well-being, participation of stakeholders to ensure compliance with the goals of collective well-being and implementation of strategies that positively influence the state of mind.

-Implement design and aesthetic strategies to create a visually attractive space.
+- Implement design and aesthetic strategies to create a visually appealing space.

-Integration of innovative features to contribute wellness elements not included in WELL.
+- Integration of innovative features to contribute to well-being elements not included in WELL.

-The main advantages of having a WELL-certified building are the following:
+The main advantages of having a WELL-certified building are as follows:

-Increases the value of the building by verifying building performance.
+- Increase in value of the building through verification of building performance.

-Long-term reduction of improvement costs by upgrading building systems in accordance with WELL.
+- Long-term savings on improvement costs as building systems are updated in accordance with WELL.

-Positions health and well-being as the main point of corporate social responsibility.
+- Health and well-being are placed at the centre of corporate social responsibility.

-Promotes the company’s commitment to health and wellness programmes.
+- Promotion of corporate commitment to health and well-being programmes.